lsblakk/pystar/docs/webapp.rst

 Before we do anything else, let's save our work and start it with the world.

 We'll do that with ``git`` and ``Github``.
 On your own computer, get to a Terminal or a GitBash.

+#.
+You should have set up ``git`` and your GitHub account yesterday.
+If not,
+    do it now.

 #.  ``cd`` to get into the ``myproject`` directory.
 If it's a fresh Terminal, this is what you'll do: